JanoPL/rabbitmq-with-ssl-in-docker/README.md

 ## Quick overview of the content

 - **Dockerfile**: the file with instructions to create a Docker image.
-- **rabbitmq.config**: the configuration file for RabbitMQ.
+- **config/rabbitmq.config**: the configuration file for RabbitMQ.
-- **openssl.cnf**: a configuration file used during certificates creation.
+- **config/openssl.cnf**: a configuration file used during certificates creation.
-- **prepare-server.sh**: a script during the generation of the image and that deals with server certificates.
+- **scripts/prepare-server.sh**: a script during the generation of the image and that deals with server certificates.
-- **generate-client-keys.sh**: a script that is run by default when a container is created from this image.
+- **scripts/generate-client-keys.sh**: a script that is run by default when a container is created from this image.
   It deals with the generation of client certificates.